 As the Honorary Cultural Ambassador to Argentina, here I am sharing my story with an elementary school in Corrientes, Argentina, the same place I got stuck in the mud for 5 days.

-U.S. Embassy Deputy Chief Mr. Brown presented the governor Chaco in Argentina with gift copies of the book “Cayendo Hacia Arriba” by Scott Stoll, illustrated by primary school students from the provinces of Chaco, Corrientes and Buenos Aires.
+U.S. Embassy Deputy Chief Mr. Brown presented the governor of Chaco, Argentina with gift copies of the book “Cayendo Hacia Arriba” by Scott Stoll, and illustrated by school students from the provinces of Chaco, Corrientes and Buenos Aires.

 Here is my new book on the floor of the print shop waiting to be bound.
-It’s the Spanish edition of the kids book.
-“Cayendo Hacia Arriba.”
-I needed to hover over the guys at the shop, because it just wasn’t getting done on schedule.
-Grr!
+It’s the Spanish edition of the kid’s book, “Falling Uphill: The Secret of Life.”
+I needed to hover over the guys at the print shop because it just wasn’t getting done on schedule.
+Aah!
+And the books need to be on an airplane to Argentina the next day!